 Now, we could end the tutorial there, but the result is a little bit dull and unrealistic.
 This is because all of our snowflakes are the same size and going in the same direction, which is never the case in real life.
-In fact, the key to get a more interesting result is randomness.
+In fact, the key to getting a more interesting result is randomness.
 To do so, we'll repeat the effect we just did a few more times, each time varying our Gaussian Blur's radius and the size of our layer.

 It is also important to give your layers various Motion Blur settings.
 As you can see, in this case, I decreased the Angle and increased the Distance of the pixels.

-Below you can see the four different layers I created, and the result obtained when they are combined.
+Below, you can see the four different layers I created, and the result obtained when they are combined.

-Another advantage of using the masks is that you get a much more random result when applied to multiple layers.
+Another advantage of using masks is that you get a much more random result when applied to multiple layers.

-We can also create a Bokeh effect to simulate snowflakes that would have landed on the camera's lens, or simply for a stylistic purpose.
+We can also create a bokeh effect to simulate snowflakes that would have landed on the camera's lens, or simply for a stylistic purpose.
 To do so, create a new layer and paint a really big bright dot in the middle of your scene.
-Then, select the Move Tool (V) and place it in one of the corner of your image so it doesn't hide your subject.
+Then, select the Move Tool (V) and place it in one of the corners of your image so it doesn't hide your subject.

 Repeat the process a couple of times until you are satisfied.
-Then, give each of your layers a soft Gaussian Blur, and set them to 10% opacity.
+Then, give each of your layers a soft Gaussian Blur, and set them to 10% Opacity.

 3. Color Correction

 Duplicate the layer three times and set the blending modes to Hue, Color, and Soft Light respectively.
-Set all layers to 10% opacity more or less.
+Set all layers to 10% Opacity more or less.

 First, create a new layer.
 Pick the Rectangular Marquee Tool (M) and draw a selection in the center of your image.
-Then, hit Command/Ctrl + Shift + I to invert the selection, and go to Edit > Fill to fill the selection with a dark blue color (
+Then, hit Command/Control-Shift-I to invert the selection, and go to Edit > Fill to fill the selection with a dark blue color (

 In the end, place everything together in a group named Adjustments.

-Our image is done, but we can add a few more things to make it pop out even more.
 First, if you have Photoshop CS6 or higher, you can add an Iris Blur effect.
-To do so, you first need to select all of your layers, hit Command/Ctrl + J to duplicate them, and go to Layer > Merge Layers to merge them together.
+To do so, you first need to select all of your layers, hit Command/Control-J to duplicate them, and go to Layer > Merge Layers to merge them together.
 Then, go to Filter > Blur > Iris Blur and play with the handles and the blur amount to get a nice blurry effect.

 On the same layer, we can also add a Sharpen adjustment by going to Filter > Sharpen > Smart Sharpen.
-Since I am working on a large image, I used a 4px radius, but you should set it lower if you are working on a smaller image.
+Since I am working on a large image, I used a 4 px radius, but you should set it lower if you are working on a smaller image.
 The key here is subtlety.